Examples of vector spaces: Differential equations

 The subset of the space of all functions from R to R consisting of (sufficiently differentiable) functions that satisfy a certain differential equation is a subspace of R^{R} if the equation is linear.
 This is because differentiation is a linear operation, i.e., (a f + b g)′ = a f′ + b g′, where ′ is the differentiation operator.

 Field extensions

 Suppose K is a subfield of F (cf. field extension).
 Then F can be regarded as a vector space over K by restricting scalar multiplication to elements in K (vector addition is defined as normal).
-The dimension of this vector space, if it exists, (Note: Note that the resulting vector space may not have a basis in the absence the axiom of choice.) is called the degree of the extension.
+The dimension of this vector space, if it exists, (Note: Note that the resulting vector space may not have a basis in the absence of the axiom of choice.) is called the degree of the extension.
 For example, the complex numbers C form a two-dimensional vector space over the real numbers R. Likewise, the real numbers R form a vector space over the rational numbers Q which has (uncountably) infinite dimension, if a Hamel basis exists.
 (Note: There are models of ZF without AC in which this is not the case.)